Biserkov/cognicast-advice/README.md

 # The collected advice of The Cognicast

-Advice given by guests of [The Cognicast](http://blog.cognitect.com/cognicast "A podcast by Cognitect Inc. about software and the people who create it.")</a>.
+Advice given by guests of [The Cognicast](http://blog.cognitect.com/cognicast "A podcast by Cognitect Inc. about software and the people who create it.").
 See also [Twitter list](https://twitter.com/JBiserkov/lists/cognicast/members) of Cognicast guests.

 ## Ep.
 [139](http://blog.cognitect.com/cognicast/139) Craig Andera